Legal Considerations for Seniors Who Need Elder Care Services in Los Angeles, Beverly Hills, West Hollywood, CA and the Surrounding Areas

 - Advance Health Care Directive

 An advance directive will allow your family, friends, and doctors know how to handle your health and treatment at the end of your life.
-Should you become sick and unable to make decisions regarding your own health, your care will be decided upon by one of two ways:
+Should you become sick and unable to make decisions regarding your own health, your elder care services will be decided upon by one of two ways:

 - Living Will—This legal document will contain your specifications for certain treatments and health care options.

 - Power of Attorney (Health Care)—You can appoint someone to make decisions related to your health, should you become unable to make decisions yourself.

 When planning for the end of your life, you should consult with a lawyer about creating wills and trusts.
 These are very important when it comes to estate planning.
 Learn more:

 - Wills—This legal document will prevent confusion among your family members when you pass, clearly stating who gets what after your death.
 Your lawyer will recommend updating it regularly.

 - Trusts—This may be a part of your will or a separate document.
 Trusts are held by you for the benefit of someone else.
 Whomever you designate as a trustee will not have to pay large estate taxes after your death.

 If you do not designate someone to act on your behalf as a power of attorney, the courts may appoint a guardian or a conservator.
 Learn more about these: